epysher/Interactive-Lab-Hub/Lab 1/README.md

 **Players:**

 * User (Pedestrian #1)
- * Wearing the Pedestrian Safety Spotlight device
+  - Wearing the Pedestrian Safety Spotlight device
 * Driver
 * Cyclist
 * Pedestrian #2
-  * Without any device
+  - Without any device
 * Resident sitting on stoop
- * Without any device
+  - Without any device

 **Activity:**

 * User (Pedestrian #1)
- * Wearing the Pedestrian Safety Spotlight device
+  - Wearing the Pedestrian Safety Spotlight device
- * Walking on sidewalk
+  - Walking on sidewalk
 * Driver
- * Driving on street
+  - Driving on street
- * Turning corner quickly almost hitting User
+  - Turning corner quickly almost hitting User
 * Cyclist
- * Parking bike on sidewalk rack, User passes by
+  - Parking bike on sidewalk rack, User passes by
 * Pedestrian #2
-  * Without any device
+  - Without any device
-  * Walking on sidewalk in opposite direction of User
+  - Walking on sidewalk in opposite direction of User
 * Resident sitting on stoop
- * Without any device
+  - Without any device
- * Sitting on stoop watching what's going on in the neighborhood, User passes by
+  - Sitting on stoop watching what's going on in the neighborhood, User passes by

 **Goals:**

 * User (Pedestrian #1)
- * Wearing the Pedestrian Safety Spotlight device
+  - Wearing the Pedestrian Safety Spotlight device
- * Wants to walk safely on sidewalk
+  - Wants to walk safely on sidewalk
- * Wants to alert others of their presence
+  - Wants to alert others of their presence
 * Driver
- * Wants to turn around the corner quickly
+  - Wants to turn around the corner quickly
 * Cyclist
- * Wants to parking bike on sidewalk rack
+  - Wants to parking bike on sidewalk rack
 * Pedestrian #2
-  * Without any device
+  - Without any device
-  * Wants to walk safely on sidewalk
+  - Wants to walk safely on sidewalk
 * Resident sitting on stoop
- * Without any device
+  - Without any device
- * Wants to sit on the stoop and watch what's going on in the neighborhood
+  - Wants to sit on the stoop and watch what's going on in the neighborhood

-Storyboards are a tool for visually exploring a users interaction with a device.
-They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
-Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
-Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*